10th, 11th, and 12th-graders

 This workshop will provide a way to explore the many aspects of college selection.
 Participants will leave the class empowered with a better understanding of the college experience and their own expectations and inclinations, as well as a starter list of colleges that fit their personalities and goals.

-Sarah Silbert Hinawi will lead the class; she has a Masters in Educational Counseling, helped design The College Board’s nationally implemented CollegeEd program, and has worked in the field of education and student success for more than ten years.
-Sarah will lead the group in unique activities and discussions that get at the heart of what college selection should be about.
-Teens will enjoy a chance to get to know each other and themselves and think about the fun of college apart from the high-stakes, high-pressure topics of test scores and admissions.
+Sarah will lead the group in unique activities and discussions that get to the heart of what college selection should be about.
+Teens will enjoy a chance to get to know each other, and themselves, and think about the fun of college apart from the high-stakes, high pressure topics of test scores and admissions.